Eltaf-azizi/Flappy-Bird/README.md

  ## Contributing
 Contributions are **welcome!** Feel free to open an issue or submit a pull request to enhance the game.

+## Acknowledgments
+ - Inspired by the original Flappy Bird game created by Dong Nguyen.
+ - Thanks to all contributors and open-source libraries.